 The objective of the management of risk to life is to minimise the likelihood of deaths in the event of a flood and is typically considered for rarer flood events than the 1% AEP, up to the PMF (or Extreme Flood).
-Figure 10 shows that the Site constitutes entirely an H6 hazard, which would produce high hazard flood conditions on Site.
+Figure 10 shows that the Site constitutes almost entirely an H6 hazard during an Extreme event, which would produce high hazard flood conditions on Site.
 However, as the proposal does not include any future dwelling the risk to life does not require further consideration in this assessment.